criticalfault/nullsheen_main_site/content/posts/lonestar-game.md

 As a reminder, illegal things get you jail time if you are caught with them.
 That being said, a lot can be done in the shadows.
 Starting cash is 1D6x100 Nuyen.

-All Characters recieve 3 points of Police Procedures (Knowledge Skill).
+All Characters receive 3 points of Police Procedures (Knowledge Skill).
-All characters recieve 2 points of Psychology, 3 points of a speciality skill (Go Gangs, Smugglers, Organized Crime, Terrorist Groups, Vice, Forensics, Criminal Profiling, Street Drugs, etc).
+All characters receive 2 points of Psychology, 3 points of a specialty skill (Go Gangs, Smugglers, Organized Crime, Terrorist Groups, Vice, Forensics, Criminal Profiling, Street Drugs, etc.).

 Each character starts with 3 contacts and one CI contact.
 CI Contacts are always level 1 and cannot be raised above that except by CRAZY circumstances.
 Cannot be someone even remotely high up in any criminal empire at CG.